 Parents must provide contact information for any person authorized to pick up their child.
-If the person picking up the child is not the parent/legal guardian of the child, they must be a) given explicit written permission to pick up the child and b) be 18 years or older.
-Please speak to Ms. Jones if you have any concerns.
+If the person picking up child is not the parent/legal guardian of the child, they must be a) given explicit written permission to pick up the child and b) be 18 years or older.
+Please speak to the main office if you have any concerns.